 Who is eligible?

 The scheme is available to parent/s of children up to 12 years of age (for children with disabilities this is increased to 17).
 In order to qualify, the parent or parents have to be working a minimum of 16 hours a week and earning at least £115 a week.
 If either parent earns more than £100,000 a year they won’t qualify.
 If you’re already on any employer childcare voucher scheme, you wont’t be able to apply for both (you can choose one or the other).
 It’s good news for the self-employed as they too can apply.
 The scheme is also available to those on paid or unpaid maternity, paternity or adoption leave.
 The scheme is only available in England.
+In the USA kids can attend children’s academy for preschoolers that is quite affordable.
+Hopefully, there will be similar institutions in England soon.
+By the way, those who live in Highlands Ranch, CO, USA, contact OVCA for details.

 What do you need to do?